PasiSalenius/CocoaCompose/README.md

 ## Composing components together

-All of the components are configured to look right in a Mac app out of the box, and come with easy to use initialisers, and take a closure for value changes.
-They can be composed together using compact code, that closely matches the hierarchy of the visual end result.
+Components can be composed together using compact code, that closely matches the hierarchy of the visual end result.

-We use two more components to initialise the content for this preferences window.
+We use two more components to initialise the content for a Mac preference window.

 ### PreferenceList